Yuan-Mingkang/Yuan-Mingkang.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - develop and tune the control algorithms and model-based software
-      - Experience in system modelling and control, analysis, and simulation in aircraft applications.
+      - Experience in system modelling and control, analysis, and simulation in aircraft applications
       - Develope drone clustering algorithms

 # Skills